|Tuition fee type||Cost (per annum)|

 - Diverse range of graphic arts covered including graphic design, illustration, printmaking, photography, animation, motion graphics and interactive design

-- Opportunities to enter design competitions and attend freelance events
+- Opportunities to participate in ‘live’ projects, work collaboratively or in teams, and attend freelance and networking events

-- State-of-the-art facilities in the RIBA award-winning, Stirling Prize-nominated John Lennon Art and Design Building
+- Study in state-of-the-art facilities in the RIBA award-winning, Stirling Prize-nominated John Lennon Art and Design Building

 After specialising in design and illustration for children throughout my final year, I have been lucky enough to become a designer for Usborne Publishing.
 Not only do I get to design and illustrate for the children's market, I am learning the production side of the publishing industry.
 I feel really proud to have gained a design position with Usborne so soon after graduating.
 It's a really rewarding job.